-The fiscal 2011 annual financial information filed by the Commonwealth on March 26, 2012 pursuant to its continuing disclosure undertakings related to its grant anticipation note program inadvertently omitted a statement of the actual amounts (gross and net) of pledged funds as of the end of fiscal 2011.
-The fiscal 2011 amounts were included in the fiscal 2012 filing made on March 26, 2013, and an amended filing has been posted with EMMA for fiscal 2011.
+The fiscal 2011, fiscal 2012 and fiscal 2013 annual financial information filed by the Commonwealth pursuant to its continuing disclosure undertakings related to its grant anticipation note program contained incorrect information concerning the amounts of CTF pledged funds.
+Amended filings have been posted with EMMA.